 Who We Are

 The college history and other background documents define the college from the perspective of organization and assets; however, the personnel that operate within the college systems and manage those assets are the primary element for successful education.
 Rend Lake College believes that all employees, regardless of their job description, are part of each student’s education.
 Administrative, community outreach, student service, and physical plant personnel all support the student learning process.
-More than 65 full-time, 160 part-time, and 85 dual-credit instructors are primary points of contact with the Rend Lake College educational experience.
+Our instructors are primary points of contact with the Rend Lake College educational experience.
 These educators are generally organized into five divisions: Allied Health; Applied Science & Technology; Community & Corporate Education; Liberal Arts; and Math & Sciences.
 Whether in a supporting role or as a direct point of contact, each college employee draws upon professional expertise and academic accomplishment in the hope of success for every student.

 Who We Serve

 Student-centered colleges are best defined by who they serve.
 An understanding of the distinctiveness of our College’s student population allows us to effectively meet the goals of our programs and succeed in our mission.

 Diversity of Culture

 Traditionally, Rend Lake College can be characterized as serving a relatively homogenous, rural, small-town culture.
 This population’s cultural distinctiveness is centered on age and socioeconomic status more than diverse ethnic origin.
 As global connectivity broadens, so too do Rend Lake College’s program offerings.
 We continue to serve groups with diverse characteristics, such as:

 - National origin

 - Special populations